 Third, the experience of beauty and joy in many NDEs complements Catholic teaching on heaven.
 According to the Church, heaven is the state of supreme, ultimate happiness and joy.

-Catholics should exercise good judgement when evaluating any particular NDE claim.
-But, given the rampant materialism of our culture, near death experiences can be an occasion for us to praise God's mercy.
-He does not fail to provide us all the help we need to hope in Him.
+Catholics should exercise good judgment when evaluating any particular NDE claim.
+But, given the rampant materialism of our culture, near-death experiences can be an occasion for us to praise God's mercy.
+He does not fail to provide us with all the help we need to hope in Him.